Dvd-Znf/Matrix-Multiplication-Project/README.md

 ## Known issues:
 Bug in matrix multiplication
 ~~Bug in CLI interface after a function is called~~
-32 unnecesary if condition instead of a struct containing a char array and pointers to matrices
+32 unnecesary if condition instead of a struct containing an array of names and a 3d array of values
 ## To be added:
 ~~Help switch~~
 Verbose mode/switch